VinayAsangi/Bank-Management-System/README.md

+# 🏦 Bank-Management-System Project

-1. Developed a Bank Management System using Java Swing, enabling seamless management of over five core banking operations such as deposits, withdrawals, balance inquiries, and
+Welcome to the Bank-Management-System project!
+This Java-based application allows you to manage over 5 core banking operations such as deposits, withdrawals, balance inquiries, and PIN updates.

+## 🚀 Getting Started

+# 📂 Project Structure
+- 'src/': Contains the Java source code files.
+- 'icon/': icon in action.

+# 📦 Features
+- User Registration & Login
+- Account Creation
+- Debit and Credit Transactions
+- Balance Inquiry
-   PIN updates.
+- PIN updates

-2. Implemented robust validation mechanisms and intuitive field checks, reducing user input errors by 40% while enhancingerror handling and usability.
-3. Leveraged Java Database Connectivity (JDBC) to integrate and optimize database interactions for reliability and efficiency.
+# 🌐 Technologies Used
+- Java
+- JDBC (Java Database Connectivity)
+- MySQL (or your preferred database system)

+# 🤝 Contributing
+- Contributions are welcome!
+Feel free to submit issues and pull requests.

+# Happy coding! 🎉